 12. Renewing Moroccan Argan Oil Shampoo by OGX

 Infuse your hair with an invigorating formula by Renewing Moroccan Argan Oil Shampoo by OGX.
 As this product is crafted with argan oil of Morocco, it works best to repair dry, damaged and weak hair strands.
 This shampoo hydrates your hair, while the silk proteins hold in moisture and offer a silky look and texture.
 With this product, your hair will gain a fuller, smoother appearance, while flowing with an irresistible aroma that will brighten your senses.
 As it is paraben and sulfate-free, you can feel good about loving this hydrating, moisturizing shampoo!

 Why Is DIY Natural Shampoo The Best Choice You’ll Ever Make?

 They penetrate beneath the surface of your scalp and help to stimulate the flow of nutrients to your hair, allowing for the hair follicles to be nourished from within, as well as encouraging hair growth.
-But this is really just the beginning when it comes to using natural and DIY natural shampoo.
+But this is really just the beginning when it comes to using a natural and DIY natural shampoo.
 They’re cheaper, safer and better for your hair and overall health.
-After using a herbal shampoo or your own homemade shampoo for a month – you’ll never look back!
+After using a herbal shampoo or your own homemade shampoo for a month -- you’ll never look back!